marc-christian-schulze/structs4java/README.md

 ```

 ## Packages
-You can group certain structures into a package.
+Similar to Java, you can group structures in packages.
 ```C++
 package com.structs4java.pkg;